AnyLogic

 AnyLogic: Model tree displaying agent elements in AnyLogic

-You can find the environment settings in the properties of Main, section Space and network:
+You can find the space settings in the properties of Main, section Space and network.

 Run the model